kmwtechnology/lucille/doc/site/content/en/docs/architecture/internals/metrics-observability.md

 ### Indexer MDC Stack

-The Indexer uses `pushByKey`/`popByKey` for run_id because in Kafka distributed mode, documents from different runs might be interleaved:
+The Indexer uses `pushByKey`/`popByKey` for run_id because in distributed mode, documents from different runs might be interleaved:

 ```java
 if (d.getRunId() != null) {